remexre/g1/README.md

 Rust API
 --------

-For now, only simple operations are allowed:
+For now, only simple operations are implemented:

 ```rust
 use anyhow::Result;